Weaning your child from breastfeeding

 Weaning can come with a lot of mixed emotions.
 You may feel excited at the new independence you and you baby can both enjoy, as well as some sadness as your baby moves to another stage in her life.
 This is completely normal.

 Breastfeeding as long as you can is the best thing for your baby.
-The Canadian Paediatric Society recommends exclusive breastfeeding for the first 6 months of life.
-You can continue to breastfeed until your child is 2 years of age and beyond.
+The Canadian Paediatric Society recommends exclusive breastfeeding for the first 6 months of life, and continued breastfeeding as long as it is comfortable for you and your baby, even well into the toddler years.

 When should I wean my baby?

 At about 6 months, your baby will be ready for other foods.
 He will also need other foods to meet his growing nutritional needs.
-As you introduce your baby to new foods, you can continue to breastfeed.
+As you introduce your baby to new foods, you are encouraged to continue to breastfeed.

 You’ll know baby is ready to start other foods when he: